View on GitHub

 HTTP-API

-The HTTP-API is served under http://<your-url-here>/api/v1 (see DL_BASE) and provides the following endpoints:
+The HTTP-API is served under http://<your-base-url>:port/api/v1 (see DL_PORT and DL_BASE) and provides the following endpoints:

 Method Endpoint Type Summary